 Oh yes, this myth deserves two counter facts!

-Kids are growing and their bodies need the fuel that the natural sugars found in fruit, vegetables AND GRAINS can provide.
-The kids’ job is to give me their full attention during school and to put their clothes on the right way.
-My job is to provide the tools they need to do their job.
+Kids are growing and their bodies need the fuel that the natural sugars found in fruit, vegetables, AND GRAINS can provide.
 One of those tools is a nutritious breakfast that satiates their bellies and wards off hunger until snack time.